 Well, it’s less likely!

 SAGE Journals randomly assigned married couples to engage in activities together for 1.5 hours a week for 10 weeks.
 The actions were defined as either pleasant or exciting.
 The results of couples working together and engaging in the ‘exciting’ activities showed higher marital satisfaction than those who were assigned the ‘pleasant’ activities.

 The results are clear: shared activities promote marital satisfaction.

 Those who want to keep the spark alive in their marriage are encouraged to explore intimacy regularly.
-This weekly boost of oxytocin will help you and your spouse stay connected and communicating.
-True love dies when couples don’t invest time and efforts in their intimacy ritual.
+This weekly boost of oxytocin will help you and your spouse stay connected and communicate.
+True love dies when couples don’t invest time and effort in their intimacy ritual.